kadhikari/forseti/readme.md

   - `/metrics` exposes metrics in the prometheus text format
   - `/departures` returns the next departures for a stop (parameter `stop_id`)
   - `/parkings/P+R` returns real time parkings data. (with an optional list parameter of `ids[]`)
+  - `/equipments` returns informations on Equipments in StopAreas.

 One goroutine is handling the refresh of the data by downloading them every refresh-interval (default: 30s) and load them.
 Once these data have been loaded there is swap of pointer being done so that every new requests